 In fact, famed abolitionist Frederick Douglass characterized blacks — who were far more integrated in the South than in the North — as the "stomach of the rebellion" as black laborers grew the crops that fed the Confederacy.

 Ironically enough, Lincoln and his fellow Northern Republicans actually intended to deport all blacks during his administration, as he routinely spoke of his disinterest in abolition and the blacks' inability to be equal to whites in America and his disinterest in abolishing slavery.

 Lincoln even acknowledged that he had no legal right to do so, that he couldn’t legally abolish slavery on his own.

 Even in his eventual Emancipation Proclamation, Lincoln addressed the subject of emancipation purely as a war measure that lacked legal grounds — as the President cannot unilaterally amend the Constitution — and it exempted Northern slave states and those territories under the control of the Union; lacking the authority to enforce the policy, Lincoln sought merely to leverage the Proclamation for military and political gain.
 His administration stood to benefit not only by weakening the Confederate Army, disrupting the Southern economy, and by prompting slave revolts throughout the Southern states, but by recruiting slaves for the Union Army and ingratiating themselves with Britain and France, who were readying for war in support of the Confederate States.

-What’s more, the ennobled Emancipation Proclamation “freed” select slaves who were, consequent to the Confiscation Acts, then left vulnerable to Union soldiers who were permitted to conscript them and put them to work for the Union Army.
+What’s more, the vaunted Emancipation Proclamation “freed” select slaves who were, consequent to the Confiscation Acts, then left vulnerable to Union soldiers who were permitted to conscript them and put them to work for the Union Army.
 These acts defined escaped slaves as "contraband" and authorized the Union Army to capture, conscript and recruit them.
 Although those escaped slaves captured by the Union Army were eventually offered freedom for their service, that freedom was merely considered a reward, not an intrinsic right.